hashicorp/terraform/website/docs/language/modules/develop/refactoring.html.md

 ## Removing `moved` Blocks

 Over time, a long-lasting module may accumulate many `moved` blocks.

+Removing a `moved` block is a generally breaking change because any configurations that refer to the old address will plan to delete that existing object instead of move it.
+We strongly recommend that you retain all historical `moved` blocks from earlier versions of your modules to preserve the upgrade path for users of any previous version.

-It can be safe to remove `moved` blocks in later versions of your module when you are maintaining private modules within an organization and you know that all module users have successfully run `terraform apply` with your new module version.
+If you do decide to remove `moved` blocks, proceed with caution.
+It can be safe to remove `moved` blocks when you are maintaining private modules within an organization and you are certain that all users have successfully run `terraform apply` with your new module version.

-However, removing a `moved` block is a generally breaking change to your module because any configurations whose state refers to the old address will then plan to delete that existing object instead of move it.

-We recommend that by default module authors retain all historical `moved` blocks from earlier versions of their modules, in order to preserve the upgrade path for users of any old version.
-If later maintence causes you to rename or move the same object twice, you can document that full history using _chained_ `moved` blocks, where the new block refers to the existing
+If you need to rename or move the same object twice, we recommend documenting the full history using _chained_ `moved` blocks, where the new block refers to the existing block:
-block:

 ```hcl
 moved {